nec-openstack/quantum-openflow-plugin/quickstart/README.md

 services that the Quantum NEC OpenFlow Plugin needs.
 You can get a trial environment by one command!

-Note: From the Essex version of this installer use devstack.
+Note: From the Essex version of this installer use [Devstack][devstack].

 Restrictions